Murli0399/Java_Interview_Question/README.md

 - 158 .
 What is a priority queue? @
 - 159 .
 Can you give example implementations of the BlockingQueue interface? @
 - 160 .
 Can you briefly explain the Map interface?
 - 161 .
-What is the difference between Map and a sorted map?
+What is the difference between a Map and a sorted map?
 - 162 .
 What is a HashMap?
 - 163 .
 What are the different methods in a Hash Map?
 - 164 .
 What is a TreeMap?
 How is different from a HashMap?